 I know, it’s not the season for Pumpkin Everything in the United States.
 But true pumpkin love knows no single season.
-I never thought to add an ingredient like pumpkin to cornbread before, so I had to try this recipe.
+Have you ever thought to add an ingredient like pumpkin to cornbread before?
+When I ran across this variation, I knew I had to try this recipe.
 As it turns out, I love this twist.
-It’s sweeter than my typical cornbread recipe, but it’s an interesting change and even if everyone likes pumpkin, it’s a nice way to smuggle in more vegetables at any meal, including breakfast.
+It’s slightly sweeter than my typical cornbread recipe.
+However, it’s an interesting change and even if everyone likes pumpkin in all its many uses, it’s a nice way for you to painlessly smuggle more vegetables into your diet.
+No pumpkin fatigue!

-This is a recipe from 1918, intentionally created without wheat in order to conserve more of the wheat crop for troops fighting in World War I. It’s a shame it’s been lost to time for so long, but no more.
+This is a recipe from 1918.
+It was intentionally created without wheat in order to conserve more of the wheat crop for troops fighting in World War I. It’s a shame it’s been lost to time for so long, but no more.

 Incidentally, I’ve been using dehydrated pumpkin to make these.
-Last year I dehydrated my abundance into 1 cup quantities, then rolled them up in wax paper like fruit leather and stored them in a mason jar.
+Last year I dehydrated my abundance into 1 cup quantities, then rolled them up in wax paper like fruit leather.
+I stored them in a half-gallon mason jar.
 To rehydrate it, I tore the fruit leather into bits into a saucepan of water, then simmered it down until it was thick and measured 2 cups.

 Pumpkin Cornbread